macuriels/portfolio/content/authors/admin/_index.md

 title: Miguel Curiel
 ---

-> **I am a Social Scientist that uses Data Science tools to help people and businesses grow through data-driven solutions.**
+> **I turn complex data into actionable insights that drive growth for individuals and businesses.**
-{style="font-size: 1.5rem;"}
+{style="font-size: 2.0rem;"}

-I have spent the last 5 years in research and technology, specializing in translating complex data into clear insights that empower individuals, enhance marketing strategies, and optimize business procedures.
+I'm a Social and Data Scientist who has spent the past 5 years leading analytics projects to help Fortune 500 companies and multinational corporations make informed decisions.

+I leverage programming languages, statistical methods, and social science concepts to make sense of the world, and I specialize in uncovering and communicating insights.

-Continue scrolling to view some of my data projects and feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/macuriels/).
+Continue scrolling to view some of my blog posts and projects, and feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/macuriels/).

 ---